19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (7) It shall not be necessary to publish any direction issued under subsection (1) in theGazette.

+[Act 31 of 2017 wef 04/06/2018]

 [Act 9 of 2013 wef 18/04/2013]

 ### Directions and notices issued under Act or written laws in Schedule to continue to apply to persons who cease to be specified financial institutions

-30AAN\.—(1) Where a person ceases to be a specified financial institution, any direction or notice issued under this Act or any of the written laws set out in the Schedule (being a direction or notice which was in force, and which applied to that person, immediately before that person ceased to be a specified financial institution) shall, notwithstanding any rule of law or written law to the contrary, continue to apply to that person, until that direction or notice is cancelled by the Authority.
+52\.—(1) Where a person ceases to be a specified financial institution, any direction or notice issued under this Act or any of the written laws set out in the Schedule (being a direction or notice which was in force, and which applied to that person, immediately before that person ceased to be a specified financial institution) shall, notwithstanding any rule of law or written law to the contrary, continue to apply to that person, until that direction or notice is cancelled by the Authority.

 (2) Subsection (1) applies, to a person that has ceased to be a specified financial institution, regardless of whether the reason for the cessation is one or more of the following matters: